FRIDAY, MAY 22, 2026VOL. XXVI · NO. 17

 And then there are the others.

 There are cars — real cars, expensive cars, cars with configurators that run twelve pages deep — where replacing a cabin air filter means pulling apart half the dashboard.
 Clips you'll never find again.
 Panels that weren't designed to come off twice.
-A sequence of steps that reads like a punishment.
+A sequence of steps that reads less like a service procedure and more like a hazing ritual written by someone who has never touched a car outside of a CAD file.

 This isn't a budget problem.
+That's the part worth sitting with.
 The cars with the worst access are often the ones that cost the most.
+A base Corolla will let you swap the filter in the time it takes to find a parking spot.
+A six-figure German sedan might require removing the entire glovebox assembly, a side duct, two brackets, and a screw that strips if you look at it wrong.
 The engineering hours went somewhere.
 Just not here.

 Buy the car for the drive.
 Just know what you're signing up for when the service light comes on.